Ukraine: 9,000 of its troops killed since Russia began war | Law-Order

 “The Second World War didn't take away my father, but the Russian war did,” noted Pavlo Shyshkin, his son.

+“The total number of different Russian cruise missiles that Russia used against us is approaching 3,500.
+It is simply impossible to count the strikes of Russian artillery; there are so many of them, and they are so intense,'' Zelensky said on Monday.

+Western nations had already scheduled a council meeting on Wednesday -- the six-month anniversary of the Russian invasion -- on its impact on Ukraine.

-Vladimir Rogov, an official with the Russia-installed administration of the occupied Zaporizhzhia region, said Monday that because of the shelling, staffing at the nuclear plant has been cut, with only skeletal personnel remaining to maintain its operations.
+Vladimir Rogov, an official with the Russia-installed administration of the occupied Zaporizhzhia region, claimed that because of shelling from Ukraine, staffing at the nuclear plant had been cut sharply.

+Ukrainians say Russia is storing weapons at the plant and has blocked off areas to Ukrainian nuclear workers.

 On Monday though, Moscow turned its attention to one specific civilian death.